Trick-Or-Treating Frequently Asked Questions

 How Do I Know If People Are Home And Have Candy?

 Homes that welcome trick-or-treaters have their outside lights on.
-Often, homes are decorated with festive decorations and jack-o-lanterns, letting you know that trick-or-treaters are welcome!
+Often, homes are decorated with festive ornaments and jack-o-lanterns, letting you know that trick-or-treaters are welcome!
 If you're unsure, it's always safe to just avoid knocking on the door - continue on and look for the next house with their lights on.

 Note: In New York State, there is a "Halloween: Zero Tolerance" law that requires paroled registered sex offenders to leave their lights off, not dress up, and not open their doors on Halloween.